jundalisay/superbnetlify/content/en/social/economics/principles/intro/chapter-04.md

 These 3 make up the exchangeable value of the cake in a society.
 Outside of society, only use-value and sentimental value would exist.

 Use-value often is opposite in worth than exchangeable value.
 For example:
-- diamonds have little use-value, but have a high exchangeable value because it is rare
+- Diamonds have little use-value because few people use them, but they have a high exchangeable value because it is rare in society
-- water has high use-value, but has low exchangeable value because it is plentiful
+- Water has high use-value because everyone uses it, but has low exchangeable value because it is plentiful in society

 This difference arises from the difference between the nature of:
-- the self-entity, here use-value dominates
+- the **self-entity**, here use-value dominates
-- the society-entity, here exchangeable-value dominates
+- the **society-entity**, here exchangeable-value dominates

 {{< box >}}